amanisayyad/Free-Palestine/README.md

-# Free-Palestine
-This is our group project for the 3D Modeling and Animation Course using Blender 3D.
 The story starts in Gaza amongst war and destruction, then transitions to breaking news of a liberated Palestine which then displays the happiness and celebration of the Palestinians, Here is a link to the final video: